CiscoTestAutomation/genieparser/changelog/undistributed.rst

     * Updated ShowBgpInstanceAllAll for address family regex issue
     * Updated ShowBgpL2vpnEvpn:
         * updated schema to support more output
-        * Fixed parser logic when there is no path type available
 * IOS
     * Added ShowBgpSummary for:
         * show bgp summary